DrenSkywalker/quotes-generator/README.md

 # Read me

-A minimal quotes generator built in React.
+A minimal quotes generator built with React.

 ## 🧙 How does it work